Homebrew supplies & chemicals

 - Stabilising Powder (Potassium Sorbate)

 Potassium sorbate or stabilising powder is the potassium salt of sorbic acid.
-Its primary use is as a food preservative (E number 202).
+Its primary use is as a food preservative.
 Potassium sorbate is effective in a variety of applications including food, wine, and personal care products.

-If the product or the brand of homebrew equipment or accessoiries you're looking for is not listed on our website, don't hesitate to give us a call on 01786 464903, because we might be able to order it for you.
+If a product or the brand of homebrew equipment or accessories you're looking for is not listed on our website, don't hesitate to give us a call on 01786 464903, because we might be able to order it for you.